artano-io/artano/README.md

 We have already found a development team (see the “Who is Artano?” section).
 They are willing to work for 20,000 USD for the first 6 months of development.

-- Marketing and Business development costs will be around 3000 USD
+- Marketing and Branding development: ~$3000 (already in touch with a designer on a potential branding strategy)
-- Financial Expert’s fees for the proposal, financial plans: 1,500 US
+- Financial Expert’s fees for the proposal, financial planning: ~$1,500

 **Setup fees:**